Parpulo/DynamicsCRMBook/Extend CRM/README.md

 ![alt tag](https://github.com/Parpulo/DynamicsCRMBook/blob/master/img/assets.PNG)

 You will be asked to check all the types of files that you want to include such as, html, css, js ect.
-Every time you add a new web resource inside the solution you want to update the CRM so the file can be included there too, for this purpose you have to click the file that you mean to add:
+Every time you add a new web resource inside the solution you want to update the CRM so the file can be included there too, for this purpose you have to click the file that you want to add:

 ![alt tag](https://github.com/Parpulo/DynamicsCRMBook/blob/master/img/addFiles.PNG)

 After this you can check your solution inside CRM, under Web Resources click Add Existing and include the file that you just added.